dreamcatcher-tech/network/Inbox/2024-09-02 1026 task definitions as most important thing.md

 Swing on this as the thing to build - what will he do with all these ideas, all this invention that will never be realized ?
 Every inventors desire for recognition from their ideas - what would a safe place need to honour ?

 Launching the crowdfunding is dependent on being able to express our tasks in a meaningful way, like agile tasks.
 This is the trigger point of the company formation.

+If we took all the supplied example companies, and then included the structures that made them, like the corporate structures and investments, then this is what the Dreamcatcher would be.

+This looking inside a company and analyzing it, is a fabulous use case for our system, and I would like to do this experiment as soon as we have the capability.